PRITHVI-OFFICIAL/PRITHVI-OFFICIAL/README.md

                   Buyzo - "E commerce Mobile Application using React Native, Node, Mongo, Redux",

                   Dentisto - "A Mobile Application for Dental Scanning  using React Native, Firebase, Pytorch, YOLOV5, FastAPI",

+                  Sentix       - "A Mobile Application for Sentiment Analysis of Social media tweets to Find the Online Reputation,

                   Navigo       - "A Mobile Application for College Bus Tracking using React Native, Firebase, Google Maps",